 The Firth of Forth is the central and dominant feature of the landscape.
 Not only is it at the centre of the IFLI partnership scheme area, but the cultural history, land use and landscape of the area are physically, visually and strategically linked with the River Forth.

-Together, projects developed and delivered through IFLI are:
+Together, projects developed and delivered through IFLI aimed to:

-- turning perceptions of the Inner Forth around and increase local pride in this place,
+- turn perceptions of the Inner Forth around and increase local pride in this place,

-- connecting disparate habitats to create a landscape flourishing with biodiversity,
+- connect disparate habitats to create a landscape flourishing with biodiversity,

-- celebrating, protecting and improving access to important historical and natural features,
+- celebrate, protect and improve access to important historical and natural features,

-- training and supporting committed and motivated local community groups, individuals and organisations to take action to conserve their area’s heritage, and
+- train and support committed and motivated local community groups, individuals and organisations to take action to conserve their area’s heritage, and

-- increasing physical and intellectual access to the area’s important heritage.
+- increase physical and intellectual access to the area’s important heritage.